Persepolis, Iran, ca. 522–486 BC. OIM A24066. Photo: Anna Ressman.

 The Achemenet Project at the Oriental Institute intends to create an inventory and a series of new photographs of the objects of Achaemenid date and culture in the collections of the Oriental Institute Museum, to be presented on the www.achemenet.com website and in the Oriental Institute’s online collections database.
 Both online resources are available not only to the international community of scholars interested in the period, but to anyone who seeks wider knowledge and understanding of this epoch in the history of the ancient Near East.
 Achemenet.com constitutes an important online platform for scholarly research and public interest in the empire of Cyrus, Darius, and Xerxes, allowing access to images and data on Achaemenid period collections in many museums around the world.
 The Achemenet Project at the Oriental Institute will enrich these online resources with images and documentation of well-provenanced objects, mostly from documented excavation, that will be indispensable for any serious studies on the period.

 This project started at the Oriental Institute in April 2014.
-The one-year goal is to provide comprehensive photographic documentation of several hundred objects and an inventory of additional objects from the Oriental Institute Museum.
+The goal is to provide comprehensive photographic documentation of several hundred objects and an inventory of additional objects from the Oriental Institute Museum.
 The activities and results of the project are shared among all involved project members and institutions.
 The results will be made available on www.achemenet.com.
 In addition, the Oriental Institute’s collections database will be updated with new images and catalog information resulting from the project.

 The Achemenet Project – Paris, France